Brand Partners Terms of Service

-The Independent Calerie, LLC.
-(Calerie) Brand Partners (“IBP”) registration, terms, and the Calerie Independent Brand Partner Plan (“BPP”) (collectively the “agreement”) explains and governs the relationship between each Independent Brand Promoter IBP and Calerie.
-Each IBP is required to read, understand, and comply with all terms and conditions of the agreement.
+The Calerie, LLC.
+(Calerie) Brand Partners (“BP”) registration, terms, and the Calerie Brand Partner Plan (“BP”) (collectively the “agreement”) explains and governs the relationship between each Brand Promoter BP and Calerie.
+Each BP is required to read, understand, and comply with all terms and conditions of the agreement.
 The agreement shall constitute the entire understanding of the parties.
-All parts of this agreement shall apply to the registered IBP.
+All parts of this agreement shall apply to the registered BP.
 By submitting the Calerie registration/agreement you hereby agree to all of the terms and conditions herein and by reference all legal terms and conditions.

-Upon notification of acceptance by Calerie, the new IBP will be entered into the Calerie business software and electronic business files.
-If there are any errors on an application, IBP should verify with the Calerie support department as soon as the error is discovered (within 24 hours) to avoid delays in any rights under the agreement.
+Upon notification of acceptance by Calerie, the new BP will be entered into the Calerie business software and electronic business files.
+If there are any errors on an application, BP should verify with the Calerie support department as soon as the error is discovered (within 24 hours) to avoid delays in any rights under the agreement.

-By submitting the IBP registration, the IBP also agrees to obtain and activate a virtual wallet from the Calerie website for accessing and transferring funds electronically.
-The personal information provided by the IBP will be used only to operate and administer the IBP’s account.
-The IBP may choose to close his/her account at any time by contacting Calerie support.
+By submitting the BP registration, the BP also agrees to obtain and activate a virtual wallet from the Calerie website for accessing and transferring funds electronically.
+The personal information provided by the BP will be used only to operate and administer the BP’s account.
+The BP may choose to close his/her account at any time by contacting Calerie support.

-Eligibility requirements to become an IBP are as follows:
+Eligibility requirements to become an BP are as follows:

 Calerie Customer.
-An IBP must have a customer that purchases a Calerie products before he/she is considered an IBP.
+An BP must have a customer that purchases a Calerie products before he/she is considered an BP.

 Independent Contractors.
-As the name expresses, IBP’s are independent contractors.
+BP’s are independent contractors.
 They are not franchisees, joint ventures, associates, employees or agents of Calerie, and are prohibited from stating or implying whether orally or in writing, otherwise.
-IBP’s have no authority to bind Calerie to any obligation.
+BP’s have no authority to bind Calerie to any obligation.
 Calerie is not responsible for payment or copayment of any employee benefits.
-IBP’s are responsible for liability, health, disability, workmen’s compensation and other insurance and for any other registration required by the laws of the country of residence of the IBP.
-IBP’s set their own hours and determine how to conduct their Calerie business and are responsible for their own management decisions subject to the agreement.
-The reference to “position” is as it applies to IBP’s participation in the AP and adherence to the agreement.
+BP’s are responsible for liability, health, disability, workmen’s compensation and other insurance and for any other registration required by the laws of the country of residence of the BP.
+BP’s set their own hours and determine how to conduct their Calerie business and are responsible for their own management decisions subject to the agreement.
+The reference to “position” is as it applies to BP’s participation in the CP and adherence to the agreement.

 Legal Entity.
 If an applicant is a corporation, partnership or other legal entity, all shareholder(s) of the corporate applicant, all partner(s) of the partnership or all owners of the legal entity applicant must agree to the application, a list of the names of each shareholder of the corporate applicant, each partner of the partnership applicant, or each owner if another legal entity must agree.
 Supporting documentation may be required.

 ID Number.
-An individual or entity maybe asked for a tax identification number that would be required to be inserted during the login page of an IBP’s sales back-office once the IBP has received $500 or more in income.
+An individual or entity may be asked for a tax identification number that would be required to be inserted during the login page of an BP’s sales back-office once the BP has received $500 or more in income.

 Legal Age.
-Any individual who is of legal age (19 years) and residing in a country where Calerie is doing business is eligible to become an IBP.
+Any individual who is of legal age (19 years) and residing in a country where Calerie is doing business is eligible to become an BP.

 3. CHANGES IN Calerie STATUS

 Death.
-Upon the death of an IBP, the rights and responsibilities of the IBP are passed on to the rightful heir(s) as determined by a court of competent jurisdiction in the jurisdiction where the deceased IBP held his/her/their IBP business.
+Upon the death of an BP, the rights and responsibilities of the BP are passed on to the rightful heir(s) as determined by a court of competent jurisdiction in the jurisdiction where the deceased BP held his/her/their BP business.
 The heir(s) must also confirm in writing within ninety (90) days that he or she shall be bound by the terms and conditions of the agreement.

 Divorce.
-Upon divorce, Calerie must be notified as to which former spouse will assume ownership of the IBP position as determined by a court of competent jurisdiction or divorce agreement.
-A change in the ownership of the IBP position will not take place until Calerie receives a copy of the divorce documentation.
-Should the party who does not assume ownership of the IBP position desire to remain an IBP, he/she may do so by submitting a new IBP application at the time the divorce documentation is submitted to Calerie.
-He or She shall then be entered as a new IBP under the original enroller.
+Upon divorce, Calerie must be notified as to which former spouse will assume ownership of the BP position as determined by a court of competent jurisdiction or divorce agreement.
+A change in the ownership of the BP position will not take place until Calerie receives a copy of the divorce documentation.
+Should the party who does not assume ownership of the BP position desire to remain an BP, he/she may do so by submitting a new BP application at the time the divorce documentation is submitted to Calerie.
+He or She shall then be entered as a new BP under the original enroller.

 Marriage.
-If two existing IBP’s marry, they may maintain their separate IBP positions.
+If two existing BP’s marry, they may maintain their separate BP positions.

-Dissolution of Corporate or partnership IBP position.
-Upon the dissolution of a corporation or termination of a partnership which owns the IBP position, the ownership of the IBP position will be transferred pursuant to the agreement among the shareholders or associates or upon order of a court of competent jurisdiction upon written notification to Calerie.
-If one or more of the associates or shareholders in an IBP position terminates his/her ongoing relationship with Calerie by leaving the partnership or disposing of his/her share of equity holdings, such parties, including the departing party, shall continue to be bound by the terms of the IBP agreement.
-If a dispute arises over the disposition of the partnership interest, or assets, or shareholdings or corporate assets, or the income from the IBP position, Calerie may suspend the IBP position and hold all commissions until the dispute over the disposition is resolved by agreement between the parties or by an order from a court of competent jurisdiction.
+Dissolution of Corporate or partnership BP position.
+Upon the dissolution of a corporation or termination of a partnership which owns the BP position, the ownership of the BP position will be transferred pursuant to the agreement among the shareholders or associates or upon order of a court of competent jurisdiction upon written notification to Calerie.
+If one or more of the associates or shareholders in an BP position terminates his/her ongoing relationship with Calerie by leaving the partnership or disposing of his/her share of equity holdings, such parties, including the departing party, shall continue to be bound by the terms of the BP agreement.
+If a dispute arises over the disposition of the partnership interest, or assets, or shareholdings or corporate assets, or the income from the BP position, Calerie may suspend the BP position and hold all commissions until the dispute over the disposition is resolved by agreement between the parties or by an order from a court of competent jurisdiction.

-Sale of an IBP position or any rights, direct or indirect, relating to an IBP position may not be transferred by the IBP without prior written approval from Calerie at its’ sole and absolute discretion.
-No sale will be approved unless it includes a covenant by the seller not to solicit his/her prior group of IBP’s for at least six (6) months after the effective date of the sale or transfer.
+Sale of an BP position or any rights, direct or indirect, relating to an BP position may not be transferred by the BP without prior written approval from Calerie at its sole and absolute discretion.
+No sale will be approved unless it includes a covenant by the seller not to solicit his/her prior group of BP’s for at least six (6) months after the effective date of the sale or transfer.

-The purchase and sale agreement must include a provision in which the parties agree upon the ownership of the service/products of the IBP position upon the sale.
-The seller may not reapply as an IBP for a period of six (6) months, either as an individual, partnership or corporation or other legal entity.
+The purchase and sale agreement must include a provision in which the parties agree upon the ownership of the service/products of the BP position upon the sale.
+The seller may not reapply as an BP for a period of six (6) months, either as an individual, partnership or corporation or other legal entity.

-Mergers, addition of Co-IBP’s, partners, shareholders and/or other owners.
-Mergers will be permitted only between enroller and its first level IBP’s.
-Calerie reserves the right, at its sole and absolute discretion, to approve or disapprove any proposed merger or admission of Co-IBP’s, partners, shareholders or other owners.
-The admission of a Co-IBP, partner, shareholder or other owner must create a bona fide business relationship and must not involve the addition of inactive persons or of entities or other persons or entities which “pass through” income to others.
+Mergers, addition of Co-BP’s, partners, shareholders and/or other owners.
+Mergers will be permitted only between enroller and its first level BP’s.
+Calerie reserves the right, at its sole and absolute discretion, to approve or disapprove any proposed merger or admission of Co-BP’s, partners, shareholders or other owners.
+The admission of a Co-BP, partner, shareholder or other owner must create a bona fide business relationship and must not involve the addition of inactive persons or of entities or other persons or entities which “pass through” income to others.

 Name Change.
-An IBP may change the operating name of the IBP position by forwarding written notification to Calerie.
+An BP may change the operating name of the BP position by forwarding written notification to Calerie.
 Calerie reserves the right to request the articles of incorporation of a corporation or partnership agreement of a partnership, or any amendments pertaining thereto, as well as any other relevant documents or corporate or partnership documentation relating to ownership or control.

-Changing the registering/enrolling IBP.
-Changing your enrolling IBP is not allowed.
-The AP commission opportunity is a business built upon sales of licenses to the Calerie training system and referral of others who may sell as well.
-Once a new IBP is referred or enrolled, Calerie will protect this relationship to the fullest extent possible.
+Changing the registering/enrolling BP.
+Changing your enrolling BP is not allowed.
+The CP commission opportunity is a business built upon sales of licenses to the Calerie training system and referral of others who may sell as well.
+Once a new BP is referred or enrolled, Calerie will protect this relationship to the fullest extent possible.

 Suspension of commission payments.
-If there is any question over the disposition of the IBP position or the income from the IBP position (whether by reason of an event described above), Calerie may suspend the IBP and hold all commissions and bonuses until the dispute over the disposition is resolved by agreement between the parties or by an order from a court of competent jurisdiction.
+If there is any question over the disposition of the BP position or the income from the BP position (whether by reason of an event described above), Calerie may suspend the BP and hold all commissions and bonuses until the dispute over the disposition is resolved by agreement between the parties or by an order from a court of competent jurisdiction.

 4. TAXES AND GOVERNMENTAL REPORTS

 Taxes.
-All IBP’s are personally responsible for all taxes due on their sales proceeds or earnings from their sales of Calerie products.
-Calerie will provide a record of any and all monies paid by Calerie to each IBP and will issue and file such reports to governmental agencies or others as may be required by law.
-IBP’s are not and will not be treated as an employee of Calerie for any federal or state tax or national income tax purposes.
+All BP’s are personally responsible for all taxes due on their sales proceeds or earnings from their sales of Calerie products.
+Calerie will provide a record of any and all monies paid by Calerie to each BP and will issue and file such reports to governmental agencies or others as may be required by law.
+BP’s are not and will not be treated as an employee of Calerie for any federal or state tax or national income tax purposes.

 5. CUSTOMER REFERRER POLICY

 Customer Referrals.
-Every new Calerie customer must have a referring IBP.
+Every new Calerie customer must have a referring BP.
 Each new prospect has the right to choose from whom he/she purchases his/her Calerie or service.
-An IBP shall not unduly influence or in any way entice prospects with, representations as to possible income or business development, or payment of any compensation by an IBP or Calerie.
+An BP shall not unduly influence or in any way entice prospects with representations as to possible income or business development, or payment of any compensation by an BP or Calerie.

 Dispute.
-Calerie recognizes the referring IBP as the IBP shown on the first entered original IBP registration completed, dated, and electronically entered into Calerie’s sales tracking software system.
+Calerie recognizes the referring BP as the BP shown on the first entered original BP registration completed, dated, and electronically entered into Calerie’s sales tracking software system.

 Training.
-IBP’s who enroll other IBP’s and sell User products or other services Calerie may offer, must thereafter use their best efforts to provide communication, encouragement and support of his/her customer organization.
-IBP’s should encourage their Calerie customers to learn about and use the Calerie that they purchase.
+BP’s who enroll other BP’s and sell User products or other services Calerie may offer, must thereafter use their best efforts to provide communication, encouragement and support of his/her customer organization.
+BP’s should encourage their Calerie customers to learn about and use the Calerie that they purchase.

 6. COMPENSATION PLAN AND TERMS

-See corporate web site “Calerie Affiliate Plan” (“AP”) and future additions.
+See corporate web site “Calerie Compensation Plan” (“CP”) and future additions.

-The IBP acknowledges and agrees that Calerie reserves the unequivocal right to change or modify the AP.
-Calerie will notify the IBP about any changes to the AP within fifteen (15) days on the Calerie website.
+The BP acknowledges and agrees that Calerie reserves the unequivocal right to change or modify the CP.
+Calerie will notify the BP about any changes to the CP within fifteen (15) days on the Calerie website.